margaritahumanitarian/helpafamily/README.md

 ### Is the project in a development phase or maintenance/evolution phase?

 We assume that the project is still in the development stage - because the main contributors did not yet implement some modules, and there are still some open issues.
-But, the number of commits is declining, so we assume that the project is in the development phase, but it is still - a common issue with open-source projects; sometimes, they can freeze for a time.
+But, the number of commits is declining.
+So we assume that the project is in the development phase, but it is slowing down - a common issue with open-source projects, sometimes, they can freeze for a while.

 ### Community

 The core contributors also have a [Discord server](https://discord.gg/WsmqrcGqyE) with some community members.
 However, there are two disclaimers — one to the fact that the community is made up of people worldwide.
 So there is no standard timetable on which the community is online.
-The second disclaimer is that they are getting started, so it is expected not to exist as much activity on the server as expected.
+The second disclaimer is that they are *"getting started,"* so it is expected not to exist as much activity on the server as expected.

 ## Requirements
 ## Design